ActuallyBadoura/2025-CCE-E-DEV-020-DevelopmentBooks/README.md

 # Kata developerbooks store

-A Development Book store written in Java using Spring (not Boot) with Jetty server.
+A Development Book store written in Java using Spring Boot and Maven.

 ## Features